Oghenekaro66/Corporate-Attrition-Prediction/README.md

 ---

-The best model is the Gradient Boosting Regressor model as it generated the lowest mean square error value of: 0.10613
+The best model is the Gradient Boosting Regressor model as it generated the lowest mean square error value of: 0.106131788

-### Feature Importances:
+### Feature Importances
-This is to display the important variables and how each feature performs with the best model selected in making predictions.
+This is displaying the important variables and how each feature performs with the best model selected in making predictions.

 ![Feature Importances](https://github.com/Oghenekaro66/Corporate-Attrition-Prediction/assets/116779227/2ff67db0-67fd-4bf4-b387-6a395bbac426)